barumau/pandunia/eng/pandunia-eng.md

 a - by (at, in, on)
 a dure de - during (while)
-a jong - to be centered (amid, in the middle)
+a zong - to be centered (amid, in the middle)
 a ke - where
 a kon - together (jointly, mutually)
 a korte - soon (after a while)